WebOrigami/docs/content/language/yaml.md

 This template document defines a function that accepts a single `_` underscore parameter.
 The argument passed as that parameter should have `title` and `_body` properties.

-A YAML file can define data _and_ indicate that the template should be applied to it:
+A YAML file can define data _and_ indicate that the template function should be applied to it:

 ```yaml
 ${ samples/help/yamlTags/quote.yaml }